ArslanTheGreat/firstwordleApp/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I was stuck on one part where it would just not input the user input into the third guess but I worked around it even though it took me till after the due date so I apologize.
+I was stuck on one part where it would just not input the user input into the third guess but I worked to correct it.

 ## License